WASdev/sample.rtcomm.healthcare/README.md

 ##Requirements

 1. A Liberty Profile server that runs with the `rtcomm-1.0` feature enabled.
 2. Chrome or Firefox web browsers that support WebRTC.
 3. Eclipse with the latest beta of the WDT Tools installed.
 4.  bower package manager

 ##Installation

-1. Clone the repository:
+1. Clone the repository into a directory (i.e. $HOME/sample.rtcomm.healthcare)
 ```
 git clone https://github.com/WASdev/sample.rtcomm.healthcare.git
 ```
-Presumably this ends up in some directory: $HOME/sample.rtcomm.healthcare

 2. Install package dependecies:
 ```
 cd $HOME/sample.rtcomm.healthcare/WebContent
 bower install
 ```
 3. Import the project into Eclipse

-Presuming Liberty is already installed into the directory '$WLP'
+4. Create a new liberty server(Presuming Liberty is already installed into the directory '$WLP')

-4. Create a new liberty server
 ```
 $WLP/bin/server create ibmhealth
 ```

-5. In Eclipse, deploy the application to the Liberty server.

-6. Copy the server.xml from the cloned project into the server directory.
+6. Copy the serverxml/server.xml from the cloned project into the Liberty ibmhealth server directory.
 ```
 cp $HOME/sample.rtcomm.healthcare/serverxml/server.xml $WLP/usr/servers/ibmhealth
 ```
-7. Ensure configuration paths match and are unique:

-TODO:  Fill this in...
+7. Configure the MQTT Server and Topic Path:
+  1. Edit the `$WLP/usr/servers/ibmhealth/server.xml` file
+    1. Change the "<MQTTSERVERHOSTNAME>" to a valid MQTT Server (A public one for development purposes is located at: messagesight.demos.ibm.com)
+    2. Change the "<RTCOMMTOPICPATH>" to define the topic path for your system (Anything you want, but if you are using a **SHARED** MQTT Server then you need to make sure it is **UNIQUE**).
+      Try something like "/rtcommHealthcare<somerandomnumber>/"
+  2. Edit the  `$HOME/sample.rtcomm.healthcare/WebContent/rtcommConfig.json` file
+    1. Change the "<MQTTSERVERHOSTNAME>" to match the value chosen above
+    2. Change the "<RTCOMMTOPICPATH>" to match the value chosen above
+8. In Eclipse, deploy the application to the Liberty server.

-6. Start Liberty.
+9. Start Liberty.

-7. Access 'http://localhost:9080/sample.rtcomm.healthcare/' in order to play with the sample.
+10. Access 'http://localhost:9080/sample.rtcomm.healthcare/' in order to play with the sample.